Thibautroi/Thibautroi/README.md

 ## ☁️ About me ☁️:
 My name is Thibaut.
 I come from France.
 My ethnicity are French 🇫🇷 and Vietnamese 🇻🇳.

 Since my childhood I am on the computer.
 Computers fascinated me a lot, I was playing a lot a video game called, Minecraft.
 I wanted to create a server to welcoming people from around the world and play with them, but I didn't have knowledge in computer, in coding.
-I wished that I had knowledge in computers to do everything I want on my computer, this desire helped me to find the path I wanted to take when I would be an adult.
+I wished that I had knowledge in computers to do everything I want on my computer, this desire helped me find the path for my future.
 Working in information technology.

 ## My knowledges/skills 💻 :